JedLee6/Flutter_In_Practice_V2_English/chapter02/section04-Route Management.md

 ### 1. Routing table

-To use named routes, we must first provide and register a routing table so that the application knows which name corresponds to which routing component.
+To use named routes, we must first provide and register a routing table so that the application knows which name corresponds to which routing widget.
 In fact, registering a routing table is to name a route.
 The routing table is defined as follows:

 ```dart
 Map<String, WidgetBuilder> routes;